 Following the sale an invoice will be prepared and presented to the buyer for payment of the full amount within 8 days after the auction to our bank account, which is written on the invoice.
 Bank drafts must specify the bidders name, invoice number and the auction date.
 Payments made in the sale room after the auction can be made in cash or by guaranteed cheque.
 If the buyer fails to pay within our terms of payment, then the auctioneer is entitled to issue proceedings on behalf of the seller against the buyer to recover the full amount due together with the costs of such proceedings.
 Alternatively the auctioneer can arrange a resale of the lot, and, if this results in a lower price being obtained, claim the balance from the buyer together with any costs incurred in connection with the buyer's failure to make payment.
 Furthermore, the buyer forfeits the right to any additional revenues resulting from resale and is not allowed to re-bid for the lot at any future auction.
 In the case of non-payment, interest will be charged at the rates of 1% for each calendar month the payment or a part of which is outstanding.
 Exchange losses and any further costs of redemption will be met by the buyer.
 This also applies to cheques accepted in good faith.
 Non-payment, delayed payment and non-collection automatically imply legal obligation on the part of the buyer for all risks, even without reminder.
 The auctioneer has the right to undertake legal proceedings to recover all outstanding amounts and costs incurred through recovery in his own name.

 Lots can be collected upon payment in full.
 Lots that are not collected within 4 weeks after the end of the auction or are not forwarded at the express wishes of the buyer will be subject to a storage fee of 5% on the hammer price for every calendar month following the auction.
 Domestic buyers who make payment for their lots on the day of the auction will benefit from receiving their wine freight pre-paid.
 Otherwise the wines will be transported to adresses in Germany by freight forwarder or by post at the expense of the buyer.
 Transportation costs are EUR 1.20 per bottle (minimum EUR 10.00) plus German Sales Tax.
-Transportation costs to locations outside of Germany are EUR 2.25 per bottle (minimum EUR 15.00).
+Transportation costs to locations outside of Germany (only EU-countries) are EUR 2.25 per bottle (minimum EUR 15.00).
+Delivery to countries outside the EU is not possible.
 Requisite transport is undertaken at the risk of the buyer.
 Legal liability for any kind of damage or loss will not be assumed by the auctioneer.
 For any Customs clearance is the responsibility of the bidder.
-The cost of delivery to non-EU Countries (taxes, duties and fees) are borne by the successful bidder or will be charged for shipping by Koppe & Partner at him.

 The Conditions of Auction are subject to German law, which shall apply to their constructions well as their effect.
 For our benefit, the seller and the buyer submit to the exclusive jurisdiction of the German courts.
 Seat of jurisdiction is Bremen.